-In addition to my duties in academic advising and the dean’s office, I teach Children’s Literature, Victorian literature (especially fiction), and Creative Nonfiction writing.
+In addition to my duties in the dean’s office, I teach Children’s Literature, Victorian literature (especially fiction), and Creative Nonfiction writing.
 My special interest right now is children’s and young adult literature and literacy.
 You can find more information about my research and my courses by clicking the tabs above.

 In spring 2012, I taught a Junior/Senior seminar called “Reading Reading: Metafiction and Intertextuality in Literature for All Ages.”
 This class is about how books figure within books—especially, how reading and literacy figure within novels for children, young adults, and adults.
 What do books tell us about themselves?
 Do they teach us how to read?
 Do they comment on each other?
 This class and the children’s lit class from fall 2012 both reflect my current research interests as well.